Quantification and Aggregation over Concepts of the Ontology: ``Concepts'' in Logic

 \section{``Concepts'' in Logic}

-The notions of a ``concept'' and of its ``value'' in a particular state of affairs that we attempt to study here are closely related, if not identical, to the broadly studied distinction between \emph{intension} and \emph{extension}, \emph{meaning} and \emph{designation}, or \emph{sense} and \emph{reference} as studied in philosophical and intensional logic.
+The notions that we study here, i.e., the notions of a ``concept'' and of its ``value'' in a particular state of affairs, are closely related, if not identical, to the broadly studied distinction between \emph{intension} and \emph{extension}, \emph{meaning} and \emph{designation}, or \emph{sense} and \emph{reference} as studied in philosophical and intensional logic.
 The close relation between the two urges us to detail the role of concepts or ``intensions'' in intensional logic, and to make the comparison with our approach.

-In philosophical logic, the concepts of \emph{intension} and \emph{extension} have been investigated at least since Frege (for a historical overview see \cite{sep-logic-intensional}).
+In philosophical logic, the concepts of \emph{intension} and \emph{extension} have been investigated at least since Frege (for a historical overview, see \cite{sep-logic-intensional}).
 A prototypical example concerns the ``morning star'' and ``evening star'', i.e., the star visible in the east around sunrise, and in the west around sunset.
 These words have two different intensions (i.e., they refer to two different concepts), but as it happens, in the current state of affairs, their extensions (i.e., their interpretation) are the same: the planet also known as Venus.

 Early key contributors in this study are Frege, Church, Carnap and Montague.
 The intensional logics of Montague, of Tich\'y, and of Gallin, are typed modal logics based on \emph{Kripke semantics} in which expressions at any level of the type hierarchy have associated intensions.
 They provide notations to access the intension and the extension of expressions.
 They also provide modal operators to talk about the different values that expressions may have in the \emph{current} and in \emph{accessible} worlds.